electrode-io/electrode-native/docs/cli/cauldron/add/miniapps.md

 * Add one or more MiniApps to a non-released native application version in a Cauldron
 * Perform multiple checks, including MiniApp dependencies analysis, to ensure compatibility with the target native application container
 * Generate and publish a new Container version
-  The native application uses the new Container version to access the new MiniApp.

 #### Syntax